Mondo Generator: Hell Comes to Your Heart (2008–2014)

 In April 2012, Oliveri announced in an interview and on his Facebook page, that his forthcoming release, Hell Comes to Your Heart, had recently been completed.
 Notable contributors to the album are C. J. Ramone, Josh Homme, Blag Dahlia, and John Garcia.
-The album was released on iTunes and cdbaby.com, for download on May 22, 2012.
-The CD and vinyl versions were released by Mondo Media and Cobraside Distribution.
+The album was released on iTunes and cdbaby.com for download on May 22, 2012.
+The physical album editions were released by Mondo Media and Cobraside Distribution.
 The track "The Last Train" features Homme on lead guitar and Garcia on vocals.
-This track was recorded shortly before Homme filed suit against Garcia and Kyuss Lives!.
+This track was recorded shortly before Homme filed a lawsuit against Garcia and Kyuss Lives!
 In September 2013, it was announced that Oliveri and Hoss would join the new touring lineup of Moistboyz.

-In 2014, during a hiatus from Mondo Generator, Oliveri released a solo album under the name Nick Oliveri's Uncontrollable, entitled "Leave Me Alone", on which he sang, played all instruments and featured guest guitar solos on each track.
+In 2014, during a break from Mondo Generator, Oliveri released a solo album under the name Nick Oliveri's Uncontrollable, entitled Leave Me Alone, on which he sang, played all instruments and featured guest guitar solos on each track.
 For live shows he recruited Mondo Generator and You Know Who lead guitarist Mike Pygmie and drummer Jeff Bowman from Mighty Jack and Unsound, a desert area punk band who played many shows with Kyuss in the early 1990s.
 Stephen Haas from the Moistboyz also played guitar for a brief time.
 Nick Oliveri's Uncontrollable played several shows in the desert, Los Angeles and Bay areas, most notably opening for Queens of the Stone Age at the Los Angeles Forum on Halloween night.
-That night also featured a reunion of Nick Oliveri with Queens of the Stone Age when Nick joined them on stage to sing several Oliveri-era QOTSA songs.
+Oliveri later joined Queens of the Stone Age on stage that night to sing several songs from the albums Rated R and Songs for the Deaf.

+Fuck It, Shooters Bible and We Stand Against You (2015–present)

 In 2015, Mondo Generator went through a lineup change, with Ian Taylor and Hoss Wright departing, and Jeff Bowman joining full-time on drums.
-The power trio of Oliveri, Pygmie and Bowman that was Nick Oliveri's Uncontrollable was now formed as Mondo Generator.

-In October, the band embarked on a month-long United States tour, with supporting act Peter Pan Speed Rock from the Netherlands.
+The power trio of Oliveri, Pygmie and Bowman that played as Nick Oliveri's Uncontrollable reformed as Mondo Generator.
+In October, the band embarked on a month-long US tour, with supporting act Peter Pan Speed Rock from the Netherlands.

-In November, just a week after the tragic terrorist attacks in Paris, including the Bataclan where fellow desert rockers Eagles of Death Metal (who feature former Mondo Generator guitarist Dave Catching) were playing, Mondo Generator kicked off a European tour at Speed Fest in Eindhoven, Netherlands, to a crowd of more than 5,000.
+In November, just a week after the terrorist attacks in Paris, including the Bataclan where fellow desert rockers Eagles of Death Metal were playing, Mondo Generator kicked off a European tour at Speed Fest in Eindhoven, Netherlands, to a crowd of more than 5,000.
 The tour ran through 10 countries and concluded in Paris in mid-December.
+In 2016, the compilation album The Best of Mondo Generator was released.
+In 2018, drummer Bowman departed the band and was replaced by Michael Amster.

+In February 2020, Mondo Generator released their albums in eight years, Fuck It and Shooters Bible, the latter originally recorded in 2010.
+The band released their first live album, Live at Bronson, in 2021.
+The album featured their performance at the Bronson club in Ravenna, Italy on 13 February, 2020 before their tour was cancelled due to the COVID-19 pandemic.
+Mondo Generator released their seventh studio album, We Stand Against You, in October 2023.